 “[The course] was affordable and flexible.
 The latter being especially important because I was juggling full-time stay-at-home-mum duties and part-time work.” – Emily Friedel

 The Googling of writing and journalism courses began.
-When I found the Morris Journalism Academy’s Diploma of Freelance Journalism, I knew it was the right one.
-I wanted practical advice on getting published and paid as a freelancer, and that’s exactly what the Diploma offered.
+When I found the Morris Journalism Academy’s Professional Freelance Journalism Course, I knew it was the right one.
+I wanted practical advice on getting published and paid as a freelancer, and that’s exactly what the course offered.

-Morris Journalism Academy’s diploma also appealed to me because it was affordable and flexible.
+Morris Journalism Academy’s course also appealed to me because it was affordable and flexible.
 The latter being especially important because I was juggling full-time stay-at-home-mum duties and part-time work.

-Through the Diploma of Freelance Journalism, I picked up many of the skills I’d lacked as a professional writer.
+Through The Professional Freelance Journalism Course, I picked up many of the skills I’d lacked as a professional writer.

 Slowly, after many unsuccessful attempts, my pitches started to get accepted.
 I gained the confidence to research and write about topics that are completely new to me.
 I became an ideas machine.
-The Diploma of Freelance Journalism gave me the incentive to move out of my comfort zone, which is what I needed to become a serious freelance writer.
+The course gave me the incentive to move out of my comfort zone, which is what I needed to become a serious freelance writer.

 Now, I have a portfolio of work featured in several different publications – one of my humour pieces even made it to The Huffington Post’s front page.
 I’ve built great relationships with editors, which has led to a steady stream of commissions.
 Perhaps most importantly, I’m getting paid well for my writing, and this means I have a solid foundation on which to build a career.

 You can see more of Emily’s work on her website: emilyfriedel.contently.com